-This qualified person will have professional indemnity insurance giving consumers confidence that the opinion of value can be relied upon, subject to any qualifications in the valuation document.
-Therefore, a formal valuation is an evidence-based opinion with an element of subjectivity.
+This qualified person will have professional indemnity insurance, giving consumers confidence that the opinion of value can be relied upon, subject to any qualifications in the valuation document.
+Therefore, a full valuation is an evidence-based opinion with an element of subjectivity.

-Registered Valuers will be cautious in their opinions and will not take into account the special buyer to whom the property has an enhanced value.
-Instead, the Registered Valuer will look at what comparable properties have sold for and how prices may have moved on since the date of the sale of the comparable properties sale completions.
+Registered Valuers will be cautious in their opinions and will not take into account the ‘special buyer’, to whom the property has an enhanced value.
+Instead, the Registered Valuer will look at what comparable properties have sold for, considering how prices may have risen or fallen since the date those comparable properties were sold.

-In addition, the Registered Valuer will carefully inspect the property and consider its structural condition and repairs necessary to make it a safe place to live and maintain its condition.
+In addition, the Registered Valuer will carefully inspect the property, taking into consideration its structural condition and any repairs necessary to make it a safe place to live.

-Clearly, this valuation approach is not the approach most sellers will want their estate agent to take when advising them of the asking prices and method of marketing that should be employed to achieve the best possible price for them!
+Given the associated time and costs, a full valuation is not the approach most sellers will want their estate agent to take when advising them of the price and marketing tactics that should be employed to sell their home for the best price.

-For the above reasons, the Chancellors Group of Estate Agents does not provide clients with formal valuations or indeed valuations of any type.
-Instead, as marketers, we provide a free service with recommendations as to asking price and marketing strategies that take into consideration the sellers’ individual requirements, our expectations of the market going forward and known interest in the particular property and/or location.
+For these reasons, the Chancellors Group of Estate Agents does not provide clients with formal valuations.
+Instead, as marketers, we provide a free market appraisal service that incorporates recommendations on asking price and marketing strategies.
+We take into consideration the sellers’ individual requirements, our expectations of the market going forward, and known interest in the particular property and/or location.

-We recommend what actions the seller can take to attract buyers and the best price.
-This can include de-cluttering, gardening, and redecoration.
-As we do not undertake surveys we are not qualified to comment on the structural condition and recommend specialist advice is taken where a concern of this nature is identified.
+We recommend what actions the seller can take to attract buyers and achieve the best sale price.
+This can include de-cluttering, gardening and redecoration.
+As we do not undertake surveys, we are not qualified to comment on the structural condition and recommend specialist advice is taken where a concern of this nature is identified.

-The formal valuation has its place but usually not when considering how to achieve the best selling price.
-A market appraisal is, in our view, the route to go if you would like to know what is possible rather than what can be relied upon as a backstop position.
+The formal valuation has its place, but usually not when considering how to achieve the highest selling price.
+Meanwhile, an instant online valuation is a useful initial guide to prices in your area, but lacks the insight of a more detailed assessment.
+As such, we believe that a market appraisal is the best route to follow if you would like to know what is possible when selling your property.

-We, therefore, recommend that, free of charge, we visit your property to discuss how we can market your property to best effect given your circumstances, the timeframes you are working to and the sale price you hope to achieve.
+We therefore recommend that, free of charge, we visit your property to discuss how we can market your property to the best effect given your circumstances, the timeframes you are working to and the sale price you hope to achieve.